Parliamentary.ai

 Groups Affected

-• Financial institutions: Banks, building societies, insurance companies, pension providers, and investment firms will be responsible for identifying and transferring dormant assets.
+• Financial institutions: Banks, building societies, insurance companies, pension providers, and investment firms will be responsible for identifying and transferring dormant assets to the reclaim fund.
+This will involve additional administrative burden.

-• Charities and social enterprises: These organizations will benefit from the redistribution of dormant assets for socially beneficial purposes.
+• Charities and social enterprises: These groups stand to benefit from the distribution of funds from the reclaim fund for social and environmental purposes.

 Powered by nyModel